 This example is related to Question 19.
 It is not clear what and how should something be added in order to obtain a similar identity.
 Direct attempt would be something like the following.
-Denote by Y(X) the sum of Y-coordinate at the roots of X-coordinate.
-If we try to verify the identity Y(X) - Z(X) = W(Z) - X(Z), we see that it does not hold.
+Denote by Y(X) the sum of Y-coordinate at the roots of the X-coordinate, etc. If we try to verify the identity Y(X) - Z(X) = W(Z) - X(Z), we see that it does not hold.